 Whether or not you use our free printed program, you should have an organized routine for how you want your sacrament meeting to go.
 You should always begin and end with a prayer.
 Having at least one hymn at the beginning will always bring in the Spirit.

-Our daily Come Follow Me Devotionals always come with a list of unique activities you can do each Sunday that fit right in with the Come, Follow Me principles that you’ve been studying throughout the week.
+Our daily Come Follow Me Devotionals always come with a list of unique activities you can do each Sunday.
+These Sunday ideas fit right in with the Come, Follow Me principles that you’ve been studying throughout the week.

-Some other ideas to add to your program are:
+Some other ideas to add to your home sacrament meeting program are:

 - Let children practice writing and giving short talks (like they might in Primary).
 Our six year old even teaches a short lesson sometimes!
 (With help from parents.)